Skip to Content

 You can see Josh about to start the climb to Teysachaux

-Once at the top of Teysachaux we had amazing views of the lakes and peaks in all directions.
-In winter this summit is mountain is covered in snow.
+Once at the top of Teysachaux, we had amazing views of the lakes and peaks in all directions.
+In winter this summit of this mountain is covered in snow.
 That night, two others were camping up top, which would have been an epic spot to wake up for sunrise.

 We hung out on top of the mountain beneath the cross enjoying the beautiful but cloudy sunset as we explored the little ridges on the far side of Teysachaux.